 This hugely popular place is takeout only, with a few chairs for you to wait after you order at the counter.
 This does not deter the many loyal fans who have been coming here for years for the likes of fresh breakfast burritos, served all day by an always friendly staff.
 Fillings include carne seca and chorizo, as well as such traditional American staples as bacon, sausage, and ham — cross-cultural cuisine at its best.

-Named for the granddaughter of one of the founders and open for more than 40 years, Tania’s Flour Tortillas is a simple, down home spot to grab a great Mexican meal on the west side.
+Named for the granddaughter of one of the founders and open for more than 40 years, Tania’s Flour Tortillas is a simple, down-home spot to grab a great Mexican meal on the southwest side of Tucson.
 As you might expect from the name, the tortillas used for the breakfast burritos are fresh and flaky and the fillings such as machaca and eggs are, well, filling.

 This Barrio Hollywood institution may have the largest selection of vegan breakfast burritos in town, with meatless versions of machaca and chorizo as well as carrot tocino (carrots fried bacon style).
 The breakfast burritos are served all day long and come in regular, large, and extra-large sizes, thus catering to all appetites as well as to a variety of dietary preferences.